 - nerve pressure due to swelling

-- elbow fracture or dislocation
+- an elbow fracture or dislocation

 Damage to the ulnar nerve is like cutting a telephone cord.
 The

 How Is Ulnar Nerve Palsy Diagnosed?

-your fingers and the current condition of your hand.
+your fingers and assess the condition of your hand.

 In addition to a physical examination, testing can include: